Capernaum's occupational therapists treat children with the following diagnoses, and more:

-Children benefit from Capernaum’s “Friendship Club” social skills groups, “Learning to Write Right” handwriting classes, and “Fun with Food” feeding group.
+Children benefit from Capernaum’s “Friendship Club” social skills groups, “Learning to Write Right” handwriting classes, and “Fun with Food” feeding groups.
 These extracurricular groups target specific challenges in a dynamic social environment.
-For more information see Specialized Programs,
+For more information see Specialized Programs.

-Sensory integration (SI) dysfunction may be present in children with a variety of diagnoses, as well as typically developing children.
-These kids display maladaptive behaviors as well as decreased coordination, social, and self-care skills (dressing, grooming, feeding, etc.).
+Sensory integration (SI) dysfunction may be present in children with a variety of diagnoses, as well as typically-developing children.
+These kids display maladaptive behaviors as well as decreased coordination and social and self-care skills (dressing, grooming, feeding, etc.).
 SI-based therapy is an approach that focuses on how children process sensory information (sound, touch, smell, taste, movement, body awareness) and how that impacts their learning, behavior, motor function, and independence with daily living skills.
 Children participating in SI-based therapy have shown improvement in academic performance, socialization with peers, increased flexibility, and a greater willingness to try new things.